Direct limits in categories of normed vector lattices and Banach lattices: Direct limits: existence via three standard constructions

-It is generally true that all direct limits of a direct system in a category are also direct limits in a given supercategory when this holds for one particular direct limit.
+As is easily checked, it is generally true that all direct limits of a given direct system in a category are preserved under a given functor when this holds for one particular direct limit.
 Using this, and the compatible isomorphisms between direct limits, the above yields the following modest improvement of some of the material in \cite{van_amstel_van_der_walt_UNPUBLISHED:2022} on direct limits.